Skip to main content

 The Problem

-CapMetro aimed to enhance transportation options in Central Texas but encountered issues with its existing mobile app and platforms.
-These systems lacked user-friendliness, accessibility, and effective navigation, making it challenging for people with disabilities and non-English speakers to use.
-This negatively impacted customer experience, undermining CapMetro's mission.
+CapMetro wanted to improve transportation in Central Texas but had issues with its existing mobile app and platforms.
+These systems weren't user-friendly, accessible, or easy to navigate, making them difficult to use for people with disabilities and non-English speakers.
+This negatively affected customer experience, undermining CapMetro's mission.

-To address these challenges, Bytemark, the app developer for CapMetro, consulted Anthro-Tech for expertise in user experience and digital accessibility.
+To address these challenges, Bytemark, the app developer for CapMetro, consulted us for expertise in user experience and digital accessibility.

 Three researchers at a bus stop conducting interviews with two subjects